ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 # Security and Privacy Considerations

-The Transport Services system does not recommend use of specific security protocols or algorithms.
+The Transport Services System does not recommend use of specific security protocols or algorithms.
 Its goal is to offer ease of use for existing protocols by providing a generic security-related interface.
 Each provided interface translates to an existing protocol-specific interface provided by supported